infinitered/ignite/docs/boilerplate/app/theme/typography.ts.md

 ---
-sidebar_position: 72
+title: typeography.ts
 ---

 # Fonts & Typography

 Fonts are defined in `app/theme/typography.ts`.
-We use a similar approach to [colors](./Colors-And-Palettes.md), defining a set of fonts and then using those fonts to define semantic font names to be used throughout the app.
+We use a similar approach to [colors](./colors.ts.md), defining a set of fonts and then using those fonts to define semantic font names to be used throughout the app.
 This allows us to have a consistent font usage across the app, and also allows us to change the fonts easily.

 ## Fonts